Updated:

 Human beings tend to make choices that maximize their satisfaction.
 The rational choice theory states that when various options are presented before people under the conditions of scarcity, they choose the option with the greatest benefit and satisfaction (Khalil & Amin, 2022).
 Therefore, the government can nudge Australians to shift to a sustainable mode of transportation by presenting the advantages and disadvantages of green and fuel-mode transportation.
 For instance, adopting cycling saves on fuel and boosts general body health (Ba Obeid et al., 2021).
 Meanwhile, the use of petrol and diesel vehicles wastes money, and fuel, and can lead to health problems such as lung cancer (Ba Obeid et al., 2021).
 With the facts presented before Australians, they would choose a better option: sustainable means of transport.

-Previous interventions and Viability of the Current Proposal
+Previous Interventions and Viability of the Current Proposal

-The Australian government has tried to intervene in the problem of dependence on petrol and diesel vehicles, but has been less successful.
-The government, through the Direct Action Plan, intended to reduce vehicle emission by 5% below 2000 by 2020 (Climate Change Authority, n.d.).
+The Australian government has tried to intervene in the problem of dependence on petrol and diesel vehicles but has been less successful.
+The government, through the Direct Action Plan, intended to reduce vehicle emissions by 5% below 2000 by 2020 (Climate Change Authority, n.d.).
 The government action was strictly political and was boosted by the Emissions Reduction Fund ().
 Although the formulated policy helped reduce the emissions, its success was least felt since the country still has many petrol and diesel vehicles that are polluting the environment.
 Directly impacting the Australians’ purchase behaviors and transport choices would be more impactful.
 Intervening travel choices by shifting their purchase decisions is more viable than formulating solely bureaucratic policies.

 Proposal Goals

 The suggested behavioral interventions have three significant aims.
 The proposal’s goals are beneficial to the Australian government and the citizens in general.
-The first goal is to help the government reduce vehicle emission by 30% by 2035.
+The first goal is to help the government reduce vehicle emissions by 30% by 2035.
 Providing Australians with choices of mode of transport would help reduce the number of diesel and petrol cars.
 The second goal of the proposal is to help Australian households reduce their average weekly transportation rate from $379.9 to about $250 in the next five years.
 Lastly, this proposal has the goal of influencing policymakers to take bold steps in supporting climate adoption activities such as allocating more budget to sustainable technology.

 Proposal Costs